Welcome to the website of the DMD Genetic Therapy Group

 The DMD Genetic Therapy group also studies muscle pathology in dystrophic cell and animal model systems, ways to improve muscle quality, the identification and validation of biomarkers and the processing of the dystrophin transcripts.
 The group was awarded for its research by the Princess Beatrix Fund in 2001 and by the LUMC (C.J.
 Kok Award) in 2003.

-We hope you find all the information you are looking for on this webpage.
+We hope you find all the information you are looking for on our website.
 If not please do not hesitate to contact us.

 Please have a look!